kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/upgrading/upgrade_from_2.16_to_2.17/kubermatic_operator/_index.en.md

 `*.<seedname>.kubermatic.example.com` to point to this new IP.

-It will take some time for the DNS changes to propagate to every user, so it is recommended to leave the old nodeport-proxy in place for a period of time (e.g. a week), before finally removing it:
+It will take some time for the DNS changes to propagate to every user, so it is recommended to leave the old nodeport-proxy in place for a period of time (e.g. a few days to be conservative), before finally removing it:

 **Helm 3**